-When I first decided to be a dietitian, I had no particular interest in vegetarian diet.
+When I first decided to be a dietitian, I had no particular interest in vegetarian diets.
 Rather, I was simply interested in food and nutrition.
 I liked the puzzle of creating diets.
 Vegetarianism wasn’t even a blip on my radar screen as I went through my dietetics program and then graduate school as an omnivore.

 At the same time, I was very much an advocate for animals and pretty sensitive to animal rights.
 What a big disconnect, huh?
 But while I had a tender heart for animals, I knew absolutely nothing about factory farming.

 When did that little light bulb go on over my head?
-I know I was 28, recently married, and had just obtained my RD (registered dietitian).
+I know I was 28, recently married, and had just obtained my RD (registered dietitian) credential.
 I also had purchased my first vegetarian cookbook—just for fun.
 It was Laurels’ Kitchen, and I’m quite sure it deserves a great deal of credit for starting me on my journey toward ethical eating.
 Standing in the little kitchen in my apartment in Kalamazoo, Michigan, I opened it and read this:

 This book is dedicated to a glossy black calf on his way to the slaughterhouse many years ago, whose eyes met those of someone who could understand their appeal and inspire us, and thousands of others like us, to give the gift of life.

 Just like that, something clicked.
 Those simple words spoke volumes to me and I knew right then and there that I wasn’t going to eat animal flesh again.
-I started reading about vegetarian diet and experimenting with recipes.
+I started reading about vegetarianism and began experimenting with recipes.
 Five years later I took a job working for the Physicians Committee for Responsible Medicine (PCRM) and once again, made a huge leap in my dedication to ethical eating.
 I was hired by this organization to develop materials about vegan diet.
 Well, I could hardly tell people not to eat eggs and dairy if I was eating them myself.
 So I began to read more about factory farming and learned–to my very great surprise–that animals suffer just as much on dairy and egg farms as they do in meat production.

-Since then, I’ve written some books, plus lots of freelance articles, developed a continuing education program on vegetarian nutrition for dietitians, wrote a textbook on vegetarian nutrition, worked on soy projects with my husband Mark Messina, co-authored the American Dietetic Association’s position on vegetarian diet, and created a web site.
+Since then, I’ve written some books, plus lots of articles, developed a continuing education program on vegetarian nutrition for dietitians, wrote a textbook on vegetarian nutrition, worked on soy projects with my husband Mark Messina, co-authored the American Dietetic Association’s position on vegetarian diet, and created a web site.
 Now I’m ready to blog!